Lokugamag/simpleTask/README.md

 # simpleTask
-A system to manage tasks in an easy and simple way.”
+A system to manage tasks in an easy and simple way.